 This was a retrospective cohort study of 1 year follow-up conducted at Kilimanjaro Christian Medical located in Moshi, Northern Tanzania from from January 2021 to January 2024.
 Consecutive sampling technique was used.
 Inclusion criteria were all patients with diabetic macula edema managed by intravitreal bevacizumab alone and intravitreal bevacizumab plus focal laser and exclusion criteria were presence of vitreomacular traction, epiretinal membrane in addition to DME, patient who had any ocular surgery within 6 month, all patients with retinal visual impairing condition like glaucoma, retinitis pigmentosa, optic atrophy and macula dystrophy, patients with insufficient data of visual acuity, central macular thickness and patients who had pan-retinal photocoagulation, intravitreal triamcinolone within 12 months.

 A data extraction sheet was used to collect data whereby patients with diabetic retinopathy were obtained from the hospital eHMS by entering the ICD-10 code with the help of medical records personnel.
-A list of diabetic retinopathy patients who visited Kilimanjaro Christian Medical from January 2021 to January 2024 was obtained and DME patients were sorted from them and two groups was obtained from them Group 1 was the patients with DME managed by intravitreal bevacizumab injection alone (2.5 mg/0.1 mL) thereafter came for follow up visits every 6 weeks and group 2 was the one managed by intravitreal bevacizumab injection plus focal laser.
+A list of diabetic retinopathy patients who visited Kilimanjaro Christian Medical from January 2021 to January 2024 was were obtained and DME patients were sorted from them and two groups was were obtained from them Group 1 was the patients with DME managed by intravitreal bevacizumab injection alone (2.5 mg/0.1 mL) thereafter came for follow up visits every 6 weeks and group 2 was the one managed by intravitreal bevacizumab injection plus focal laser.
 Intravitreal bevacizumab was given as of group 1 and focal laser was added after 6 weeks according to the doctor’s decision following OCT findings.
 From the files age, sex, place of resident, occupation, hypertension, duration of diabetic mellitus and visual acuity at the baseline, 6th week, 12th week, 18th week and 12th months were recorded.
 Visual acuity was tested using the Snellen's chart and converted to loMAR.
 Centre macula thickness at baseline, 6th week, 12th week and 18th week and 12th month for both groups were obtained from the OCT done (time domain OCT machine, Carl Zeiss, PRIMUS 200, REF 000000-2162-427).
 Injections or focal laser were stopped once the macular thickness came back to normal level.
 Normal macular thickness was considered to be ≤ 252 μm.

 Data was entered, cleaned and analyzed by using STATA version 17. .
 Descriptive statistics were carried out whereby categorical variables were summarized using frequency and percentages and numeric variables were summarized using mean with standard deviation (SD) and median with interquartile range (IQR).